infiniteflight/infiniteflight-docs/_atc-guide/tower/inbounds.md

 ## Runway Changes

 Once a runway assignment has been issued, it would be ideal if we did not need to change it.
-However by using all available runways, changing the assigned runway (if required) is a useful tool to help deal with a dynamic environment, promoting an efficient operation.
+However by using all available runways, changing the assigned runway (if required) is a useful tool to help deal with a dynamic environment and promoting an efficient operation.

 Manual

 : If a runway change is issued, a new pattern entry and clearance **must**{.red} be given (the use of sequencing will be dependent on traffic).
-[More Info?](/guide/atc-manual/3.-tower/3.3-inbounds#3.3.3)
+[More info?](/guide/atc-manual/3.-tower/3.3-inbounds#3.3.3)